 As a newbie to the hobby, the selection of authentic clothing and equipment is one of the most important steps you will take as a member.
 Enthusiasm is important, but channel your enthusiasm into understanding what the uniforms and equipment of the Civil War looked like, were manufactured from, and the usefulness of each and every thing the soldier had.
 Be cautious in your choice of suppliers and manufacturers and never buy on impulse.
 This hobby is expensive enough without having to buy something twice because you bought the wrong thing the first time.
-Always consult with the veterans of one of the NR units about what to buy and refer to their “Uniform and Equipment Guidelines”, available when you join a unit.
+Always consult with the veterans of your unit about what and where to buy and refer to their “Uniform and Equipment Guidelines” available when you join your unit.
 It is important that you read and follow the guidelines to ensure that you are getting authentically correct reproductions.
-Investing money in quality material will mean that your items will last longer and save you money over time.
+Investing money in quality materials from trusted vendors will mean that your items will last longer and save you money over time.

 Some points to consider:

 - You will not need a sword or pistol so cross these off your list right now.

 - Do not purchase original Civil War equipment to use.
 It detracts from your impression, Civil War soldiers were not issued equipment that was 150 years old, the original stuff costs a lot, and you may accidentally damage a family heirloom.
 Leave the original equipment safely at home.

 - Do not cut corners when assembling your impression.
 Yard sales and modified clothing will not work with the NR.
 We are proud of our authenticity and wish to maintain our fine reputation.